Irene Curzon, 2nd Baroness Ravensdale: Personal life

 Despite her active social life, she maintained a strong dedication towards welfare work.
-She was appointed the chair of Highways Clubs Inc. In 1936 which provided music, handicrafts and physical training to young disadvantaged people.
+She was appointed the chair of Highways Clubs Inc. in 1936 which provided music, handicrafts and physical training to young disadvantaged people.
 She was also appointed vice-president of the National Association of the Girls Clubs and Mixed Clubs.
 And then she was the obvious candidate to be the president of the London Union of Youth Clubs.

 A confirmed Anglican, she was most tolerant of other religions.
-Her friend, the Asian explorer, Sir Francis Younghusband, considered by parliament one of the heroes of the age, helped her form the World Congress of Faiths.
+Her friend, the Asian explorer Sir Francis Younghusband, considered by parliament one of the heroes of the age, helped her form the World Congress of Faiths.
 It was an ecumenical organisation that aimed to bring all faiths together in a spirit of unity and co-operation.
 She was chairman from 1942 and in the 1960s became founder president.
 Most especially she warmed to the caring, compassion of Buddhist gurus for their spiritualism and "priceless truths".
 In a world of the "unhappy distractions of materialism", she wrote in 1936, "people needed a spiritual design for living in a greater universalism."
 She said in her peroration "... all the prejudices against women ... are unjustifiable."

 Later life and House of Lords

 During World War II she was based at the Dorchester Hotel, nicknamed 'the Dorch', her days spent nursing wounded soldiers, working in canteens, lecturing and doing other war work.
 Curzon was made the fourth female life peer for her work with youth clubs.
-Her youngest sister, Alexandra, was also recognised a CBE for her tireless efforts on behalf of Save the Children Fund.
+Her youngest sister, Alexandra, was also recognised, being made a CBE for her tireless efforts on behalf of Save the Children Fund.

 In later years she demonstrated how she had worked hard all her career to campaign for others, for charity and to get women into the House of Lords.
 On 22 October 1958 she was created one of the first four life peeresses and introduced to the Lords.

 She sat on the Cross bench when she made a maiden speech on 4 February 1959, in which she discussed funding youth services.
 She called on the government to take grant aid seriously to fund a voluntary sector that was understaffed.
-In Charity Commissioners Act 1959, the Macmillan administration conducted a major overhaul of the sector.
+In the Charity Commissioners Act 1959, the Macmillan Government conducted a major overhaul of the sector.

-Speaking on the Street Offences bill 1959 she criticised the law that blamed women for seeking income from prostitution, and instead sought to punish the men.
+Speaking on the Street Offences Bill 1959 she criticised the law, which blamed women for seeking income from prostitution, and sought, instead, to punish the men.
 She accused the government of permitting the burgeoning club scene in London, particularly to thrive, off criminal gangs, pimps and ponces.
 Her clever use of humour and language interspersed with Tory shock tactics impressed her fellow peers.